prashantsani/one-page-parallax/README.md

 4. Social Sharing Meta Tags
 5. Animation on Click of `flip` and `change` buttons
 6. Will Add animation in next phase.

+You can visit the live link at https://prashantsani.github.io/one-page-parallax/